 I always loved what I called making things, but as I was growing up I never met an artist or saw an original piece of art.
 Then, in eleventh grade, a new girl moved to my school—a girl who had spent her childhood in galleries and art classes.
 With her as my new sense of what was possible, I began college two years later as a painting major in a BFA program.
-Since then my art career has taken many twists and turns, but there’s never really been anything else I wanted to do.
+Since then my art career has taken many twists and turns, but this has always been where my heart is and where all other goodness comes from.

 Now I live and work in Val Marie, Saskatchewan, gateway to Grasslands National Park and one of Canada’s most beautiful and remote regions, where I paint full time.
-Inspired by both the beauty and the remoteness, I make oil paintings that consider how we perceive beauty and what we think beauty is.
-My paintings look realistic but they’re not just about surface appearances.
-I decided a long time ago that if I could paint someone or something so it looked the most like itself, it might help us see not just the painting’s subject, but ourselves in it.
-I want to say, “See how beautiful this is.
-How beautiful you are.
-Look at how much is there.
-Just look.”
+Inspired by the region’s subtlety and fragile beauty, my paintings reflect on the importance of the daily experiences we take for granted.
+Though these paintings look realistic, they’re not just about surface appearances.
+I believe that if I can paint someone or something so it looks the most like itself, it might help the viewer see not just the painting’s subject, but their own relationship to it.

 My exhibition career spans over 30 years and more than two dozen solo and two-person exhibitions as well as over 40 group shows.
 My paintings have been recognized by the Saskatchewan Arts Board and the Canada Council, are held in many public and private collections, and have been represented in exhibition catalogues and reviewed in newspapers and magazines.
 I have contributed widely to Canada’s artistic community as organizer, teacher, mentor, writer, and curator.
 I hold the Canadian Artists Representation “Tony” Award for service to the visual arts in Saskatchewan and the Centennial Leadership Award for Service to the Province of Saskatchewan.